Table of Contents

 Several studies, including a study by the German Institute of Human Nutrition, prove a correlation between increased fructose uptake and obesity.
 Fructose does not only increase lipogenesis but also leads to an increased feeling of hunger since no insulin is released that also is a saturation hormone.

 In addition, a fructose-rich diet leads to an increase in plasma lipids and insulin resistance.
-Thus, fructose acts permanently diabetogenic and to a higher degree than glucose.
-All in all, fructose increases the incidence of metabolic syndrome, which is defined as the joint appearance of obesity, dyslipidemia, impaired glucose tolerance and hypertension.
+Thus, fructose is permanently diabetogenic and to a higher degree than glucose.
+All in all, fructose increases the incidence of metabolic syndrome, which is defined as the joint appearance of obesity, dyslipidemia, impaired glucose tolerance, and hypertension.

 Further studies show a correlation between fructose uptake and non-alcoholic fatty liver (steatosis hepatis) which is a preliminary stage of liver cirrhosis.

 Also, the risk of developing gout is increased dramatically, particularly through fructose-sweetened soft drinks as evidenced by prospective studies including thousands of patients.
 The reason is the consumption of ATP during fructose degradation.
-IMP accumulates and leads to an increase of uric acid concentration via purine metabolism.
+Inosine 5′-monophosphate (IMP) accumulates and leads to an increase of uric acid concentration via purine metabolism.

 According to recent studies, the risk of cancers such as the pancreatic carcinoma increases through a fructose-rich diet.
 Fructose contributes to the synthesis of nucleic acids which encourages the proliferation of cancer cells.